 FICA (Federal Insurance Contributions Act) requires employers to withhold taxes from employee earnings to fund Social Security and Medicare programs.
 These are commonly referred to as FICA taxes.
 The employer pays half (7.65%), and the employee pays the other half (7.65%) through withholdings in their paycheck.
-S corporation owners pay into FICA because they are not treated as self-employees by the IRS.
+S corporation owners who work in the business are not “self-employed for tax purposes.
+They are W-2 employees.
+Thus, they pay into FICA instead of paying self-employment tax.

 S Corporation Tax Deductions